 Hair Line Presidential Effects

-One of the reasons we started thinking about this topic was the publication of a very interesting article in Time Magazine a while back exploring the role of hair in presidential elections in America.
-The reality is that no bald man has ever been voted into the White House in over 12 elections (Rushin, 2007).
+One of the reasons we started thinking about this topic was the publication of a very interesting article in Time Magazine that explored the role of hair in presidential elections in the United States.
+It is important to note that no bald man has ever been voted into the White House in over twelve elections (Rushin, 2007).
 The last man to live in the White House that was bald was President Dwight D. Eisenhower (the 34th man to hold the office and he first took office in 1953).

-Steve Rushin the author of this article from Time Magazine says: “As a realist, I know I can never be President, will never be part of the American HAIRISTOCRACY.
+Steve Rushin, who is the author of the article from Time Magazine that we mentioned earlier, says: “As a realist, I know I can never be President, will never be part of the American HAIRISTOCRACY.

-Rushin went on to add that the presidency is not one of those high-profile jobs in which you can sneak by with a cool headpiece to cover their balding scalp.
-As an example, he told the public to think of an awesome paisley head scarf (think Steven Van Zandt of the E Street Band) or a pompadour wig (think Steven Van Zandt of The Sopranos).”
+Rushin went on to add that the presidency is not a high-profile job in which a person can sneak by with a cool headpiece to cover their balding scalp.
+As an example, he told the public to think of an awesome paisley head scarf (such as Steven Van Zandt wears with the E Street Band) or a pompadour wig (which is what Steven Van Zandt wears on The Sopranos).

 The age of visual stimulation does not appear to be ending in the near future which means that bald men might still be at a disadvantage when it comes to their political dreams.
 This does not mean that a bald person will not win the highest office in the land in the future but it likely will not happen with the next batch of presidential candidates.